timmayg/clemea2024-devwks-2008/labs-pods.md

 # Labs & Pods

 The lab network we will be working with looks like the diagram below.

+NOTE TO TIM:  Adjust this diagram to reflect the proper Gig & MGig Interface Names!!!

 <img src="/images/network-diagram.png" alt="DEVWKS-2008 Network Diagram" width=600>